williamlagos/boxgl/README.md

-boxgl
+dinamo
 =====

-An C++ boilerplate for developing with Box2D and OpenGL.
+An C++ boilerplate for developing with Cocos2d-x.